-At a bond hearing last September, Mr. Darboe’s legal team submitted a petition with signatures from over 7,000 people supporting the #FreeOusman campaign.
+At a bond hearing on September 28, 2020, Mr. Darboe’s legal team submitted a petition with signatures from over 7,000 people supporting the #FreeOusman campaign.
 The considerable energy and pressure worked – after years of litigation, an Immigration Judge ordered Mr. Darboe released from immigration detention.

 None of this would have been possible without considerable support from the NYU Immigrant Rights Clinic in particular as well as Freedom to Thrive, MPower Change, Black Alliance for Just Immigration, Movement for Family Power, Center for Constitutional Rights, the Innocence Project, Brooklyn Community Bail Fund, the RAPP Campaign, Make the Road NY, African Services Committee, the New Sanctuary Coalition, the Immigrant Defense project, and many more.